dkag03/secureworks/README.md

 # Setup
 1. Download repository files onto your local machine
-2. Follow the steps in the test case document to run the application
+2. Follow the steps in the test case document to run the application and unit tests